OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

     model requires a new `model_id`.
 2. The form gives consent for submissions to be included in Challenge-wide syntheses being carried out by the Challenge organisers.
-Partipants in the Challenge will be invited to join the synthesis projects on an opt-in basis.
+Long-term partipants in the Challenge will be invited to join the synthesis projects on an opt-in basis.

 Questions about Challenge registration and synthesis participation can be directed to [Freya Olsson](mailto:freyao@vt.edu).